joshhendo/express-return/README.md

 # Express Return
 Extend express.js and return data from your controllers

+This is currently a pre-1.0 beta; test thoroughly before using in production, and please report any bugs you find!

 ## What is it?
 This package is a wrapper for express.js that allows your controllers to `return` and send back a body and a status code to the caller.
 Basically, it means, instead of having to do this: